 The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.5

 The Vauxhall Vivaro Life will suit people who’ve let the size of their family spiral out of control, but more likely, it’ll be snapped up by airport taxi firms and private hire companies who need to transport lots of people and baggage comfortably, quickly and without fuss.
-Yes, it doesn’t feel quite as posh as a Mercedes V-Class or Volkswagen Caravelle, but it costs a lot less cash and does pretty much the same job.
+It does pretty much the same job as a Mercedes V-Class or Volkswagen Caravelle, but it costs a lot less cash.

 - Hugely spacious

 At a glance

 Running costs for a Vauxhall Vivaro Life

 The Vivaro Life costs about the same to buy and to run as the equivalent models from Peugeot and Citroen (quite predictably, as all three constitute re-badged versions of the same vehicle, all being from the same group of companies).

 It costs considerably less to buy than other rivals like the Volkswagen Caravelle and Mercedes V-Class, which do more or less the same job except with posher badges on the nose.
 It’s also a lot better on fuel economy and servicing and maintenance costs, but the stronger resale values on the German cars will go a long way towards evening out your ownership costs long-term.

 The Vivaro Life hasn’t been around long enough for there to be much in the way of meaningful reliability data.
 However, Vauxhall ranks pretty highly in the JD Power Vehicle Dependability study, scoring well ahead of the industry average for the last few years.
 The warranty you get is unlimited-mileage for the first year, but years two and three are limited to 60,000 miles.